Abandoned & Little-Known Airfields:

 Nelson Amem reported, “One of the locals told me the airport closed in the mid-1990s.
 Very sad.”

-In the 1995 USGS aerial photo, the center portion of the runway pavement had been removed,
+as a 1995 USGS aerial view looking northeast showed the center portion of the runway pavement had been removed,

 The Flying L Ranch airfield is no longer depicted at all (even as an abandoned airfield) on 2002 aeronautical charts.